LIBERATING FOOTBALL TRAVEL

 The best hotels for the ground and around town

-Visit Scotland has a modest amount of local hotel information.
+Visit Angus has a modest amount of local hotel information.

-Atholl Cottage is the nearest lodging to the ground, a smart, comfortable B&B run by a friendly couple.
-Another convenient guest house, Strathdeveron is in similar vein, two en-suite room and one with shared facilities, in a standalone stone house dating back to 1908.
-In each, rates include a Scottish breakfast.
+Atholl Cottage (01307 465 755) is the nearest lodging to the ground, a smart, comfortable B&B run by a friendly couple.
+Rates include a Scottish breakfast.
 The ground is less than 10min away, heading for the nearby roundabout at Market Street, then second left up Carseview Road.

 You’ll find a cluster of lodging options at the main junction of East High Street and Castle Street.
 The landmark, renovated Queens Hotel was a coaching inn back in the early 1800s and now offers pleasant, mid-range accommodation in nine en-suite rooms, with plasma-screen TVs, and a lively lounge bar downstairs.
-Close by, the Royal Hotel is similar in category but also offers a pool, jacuzzi, gym and restaurant.
+Close by, and a notch or two above, the Royal Hotel offers a pool, sauna, gym and restaurant.

-For a sense of space, and spectacular views across Strathmore valley, Kinettles Castle is luxury itself, 11 superior guest rooms, Scotland’s Young Chef of the Year in the kitchen and a private wine cellar.
+For a sense of space, and spectacular views across the Strathmore Valley, Kinettles Castle is luxury itself, 11 superior guest rooms, Scotland’s Young Chef of the Year in the kitchen and a private wine cellar.
 It’s just over 4km south-west of Forfar on the A94.